 Online Digital Media and Marketing Program This program is designed for individuals who want to enhance their skills in social media and online marketing.
-This online self-paced course with 350 hours of material can be started anytime and most of the modules will earn students an Online Marketing Certified Professional (OMCP) credential.
+This online self-paced course with 350 hours of material can be started anytime and most of the modules will apply toward the Online Marketing Certified Professional (OMCP) credential if other certification requirements are met.
 Click here to learn more.

 The noncredit, online certificate program in Sustainable Community Development is designed for leaders who want to transform their communities.
 Learn More.

 Duke Employee Special Tuition rate.
 As featured in Duke Today, Duke Continuing Studies and the College of Arts & Sciences are now able to offer Duke Employees reduced rates on many of Duke University's undergraduate courses.
 Read more details about this exciting plan.

 Duke Employee Discounts! - Do you want to hone your management skills or earn a certificate?
 Take a look at the discounts available for Duke employees.

 NEW: Creativity and Aging Conference to be held on March 5, 2015 in Durham, NC.
 This conference will explore the relationship between creativity and healthy aging.
 Led by experts in science and technology, the social sciences, the arts and humanities, and medicine and health care, sessions will blend scholarly research and innovative practices to investigate a variety of dimensions associated with healthy, dynamic aging.
 Learn more.

 NEW: Online Business Communication Certificate Program.
 This certificate is designed for the adult professional seeking to enhance their writing style, format and grammar in the business environment.
 The student will learn how to expand their knowledge of communicating clearly and concisely.
 The curriculum is designed to teach critical writing and presentation techniques that can be used to inform and persuade in the workplace.
 MORE information here.